BransonCr/Wraith/README.md

 **Wraith** is a native x64 debugger for Linux, written in C directly on the `ptrace` syscall.
-It uses no debugging libraries — the DWARF parser, disassembler, and stack unwinder are all hand-written.
-It is built in the open as a long-form devlog series, one milestone per video.
+It uses no debugging libraries — the DWARF parser, disassembler, and stack unwinder are all hand-written, claude is used for documentation and research for the project.
+It is built in the open as a long running project.

 ## Key Features